nvaws/labs/SAA-Lab02.md

 Go ahead and place an order by clicking on "Call a drone" button.

-The order will be saved in the DynamoDB table, an email notifiction email will sent to your earlier subscribed email ID and the same will also be put in the SQS queue for further processing.
+The order data will be saved in the DynamoDB table, an email notifiction email will be sent to your earlier subscribed email ID and the order will also be put in the SQS queue for further processing.

 Clean Up